-- 1. Go around the perimeter and check the wall height with a tape measure every few feet.
+- Go around the perimeter and check the wall height with a tape measure every few feet.
 The finished height will vary depending on the yurt size and number of doors, but it is important that the measurement be consistent.
 The height of the lattice wall can be adjusted by expanding out the lattice wall where it needs to be shorter and contracting it where it needs to be taller.
 Be sure to keep the lattice wall against the drip edge as you go.
-Helpful Hint: Using a stick with the average height marked on it is a quick and easy way of measuring the height of the lattice wall. - 2.
+Helpful Hint: Using a stick with the average height marked on it is a quick and easy way of measuring the height of the lattice wall.
+Note: If you have doors that are 90 degrees from each other the two sections of lattice wall may not end up the same height as each other. - 2.
 Remove the cap nuts, washers, and bolts, located approximately every sixth crotch along the bottom of the lattice wall.
 Then bolt on the formed lattice wall anchoring straps (from your hardware box) and anchor them to the edge of the platform with the screws provided.
 (See Diagram III) These brackets are designed so the screws will go through the plywood drip edge and into the flooring material.